andybalham/blog-source-code/blog-posts/hexagonal-lambda-layers.md

 ## Packaging the Lambda function

 Our next challenge is how we can package up our Lambda function.
 The trick here is not to package up the layer code with the Lambda function code.
 The first example I looked at was using the `NodejsFunction` construct.
-This construct uses `esbuild` to bundle the code into a single file, which is very convenient but had the result of including the layer code directly.
-When I updated the example layer, the Lambda function behaviour didn't change.
+This construct uses `esbuild` behind the scenes to bundle the code into a single file.
+This is usually very convenient, but had the result of including the layer code directly.
+When I updated the example layer code, the behaviour of the Lambda function using the layer didn't change.
+This was because it wasn't actually using the layer code.

 You can specify [BundlingOptions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda_nodejs.BundlingOptions.html) for the `NodejsFunction` construct, which has a `externalModules` property that is documented as follows:

 > A list of modules that should be considered as externals (already available in the runtime).

-However, for our project, we can avoid this bundling issue by using the `Function` construct and the `AssetCode` class and pointing at the TypeScript output folder `dist`.
+However, for our project, we can avoid this bundling issue by using the `Function` construct and the `AssetCode` class.
+Using these, we can point at the TypeScript output folder `dist` as shown below.

 ```TypeScript
 export interface CustomerUpdatedProps {